Registrars of Voters

 How do I register to vote?

 You must be a U.S. citizen, a resident of Willington, and be at least 18 years old, by the date of the election, in order to register (17 year olds may pre-register if they will be 18 by the next election; the next election to be held in Willington will be the Municipal Election on November 7, 2017.
 In order to vote in a primary you must be enrolled with the party that is holding the primary.

 You may register using any one of the following methods:

-- Download a voter registration application from the Secretary of State’s website: www.ct.gov/sots complete it and mail it to the Registrars
+- Fill out an on-line voter registration application from the Secretary of State’s website: www.ct.gov/sots

 - Appear at the Town Clerk’s office or the Registrars' office and complete an application

 - Applications are also available at any DMV office or public library

 Once the Registrars have processed your application, you will receive a letter of acceptance or rejection within approximately 7-10 days.